14 Oct How is Europe coping in the post-lockdown world?

 In the UK, this is something that needs to be properly addressed in the future.
 Do we need better cycle traffic management systems?
 Or do we need to spread the working population further out of London to break up the concentrated city?

 The biggest cultural shift has most probably been the introduction of home-working.
 Although taking many by surprise, working from home has clearly demonstrated not only the availability of a better work-life balance but also an increase in productivity levels.
 The notion that people will not bother to work if they are at home has been smartly disproved.

 In Portugal, working from home has proved such a success that roughly 50% of the private sector workforce and almost 25% of public sector administration jobs are making plans to make the move permanent.
 Germany is also following suite with big corporations such as Siemens allowing for employees to permanently work from home for up to three days a week.

 What is clear is that there will be no Covid-19 end-date ready to be neatly programmed in.
 Governments need a clear strategy together to adapt to a long-term change of culture and find a solution.

-Public health information needs to be distributed promptly without facing translation problems.
+Certainly public health information needs to be distributed promptly without facing translation problems.
 In the Netherlands, a help desk had to be set up by a group of volunteers aimed at assisting immigrants.
 The Swedish government has been providing some information in 15 languages including Somali.
 But in other countries around Europe, there will need to be a greater focus on country-wide, good-quality, multilingual information due to the wide spread of non-indigenous nationalities.